seq-lang/seq/docs/tutorial/intro.rst

 Introduction
 ============

-A ``seq::Seq`` instance essentially represents a single "module", which is a collection of pipelines through which input sequences are passed.
+A ``seq::SeqModule`` instance essentially represents a single "module", which is a collection of pipelines through which input sequences are passed.
 Here is a simple example which reads a FASTQ and prints the reverse complements of each read's non-overlapping 32-mers:

 .. code-block:: c++